Dandelion, Rocky Mountain Ecodharma Retreat Center, 2018

-Besides meditation, Lin is a certified kundalini yoga teacher, a reiki practitioner, and is certified in wilderness first aid.
-She also studied under Jeremy Taylor for group dreamwork.
-Out in the world, she has been a digital marketer for tech and media industries, and currently serves on the board of the New York Insight Meditation Center.
+Besides meditation, Lin is a kundalini yoga teacher and a reiki practitioner.
+She was deeply influenced by group dreamwork and studied with Jeremy Taylor.
+Out in the world, she has been a digital marketer for tech and media industries, and currently serves on the Board of the New York Insight Meditation Center.

 She holds a BA from Barnard College, and an MBA from NYU.